 After several laps of the central counter, not pausing in fear of being removed for my obvious unsuitability, I slowly gathered my faculties and reeled in my dropped jaw to brave first contact.
 Apart from the lavish display of pigments, the selection of tantalising brushes was equally overwhelming.
 My obvious delight with my new found nirvana was enhanced with a friendly invitation by Masayoshi to test drive the vast selection of brushes.

 It was quite something to give these puppies the once over.
 Having the opportunity to experience the huge differences between each brush and its application potential was fascinating.
 Historically I have largely achieved mark-making from repetition rather than by employing the right tool for the job!
 In retrospect this has heightened an awareness and desire to yield better results by reevaluating the execution of the mark-making process and placing less importance on the resting mark itself.

-Lust soon blossomed after spending some time with a selection of three brushes which I can only describe as driving a classic sports car compared to using my push bike with a flat tyre!
+Spending some time with a selection of three brushes can only describe as driving a classic sports car compared to using my push bike… with a flat tyre!
 Could I be really be indulgent and walk away with all three?
 Or does sense prevail and do I have to choose?
 Well… neither.
 On quizzing my very helpful assistant I was informed that to bag these three sable beauties I would need to part with ¥100,000 (approx.AUD$1230 / USD$940!).

 I swallowed my pride and started my process of elimination once again, this time with a prerequisite of a price tag being attached before bonding could commence.
 I eventually a brush not familiar to me or my practice, which in many ways is a delight in itself as it opens up new possibilities and after all, that’s what I was looking for.
 It was slightly lighter to the touch on paper, a combination of goat and horse hair at just ¥3,500.